CSCfi/Kielipankki-palvelut/commandline/README.md

 In testing mode the script "installs" the tools to a temporary directory, see inventories/test for details.
 To selectively install, use tags, e.g.:

-ansible-playbook -i test site.yml -t tsv-utils ssh puhti-login2.csc.fi (check host in inventories/test) module use /local_scratch/<uid>/ansible/modulefiles  (check module_root in inventories/test)
+ansible-playbook -i inventories/csc_test site.yml -t tsv-utils
+ssh puhti-login2.csc.fi (check host in inventories/test)
+module use /local_scratch/<uid>/ansible/modulefiles  (check module_root in inventories/test)